 The Undergraduate Program in Kinesiology

 The Kinesiology program is designed to provide a well-rounded, scholarly understanding of the body of knowledge that is centered on human movement and physical activity.
 Instruction within the Department of Kinesiology addresses the historical, cultural, developmental, and biophysical bases for quality participation in movement activities, with application to sport, physical activities, and wellness for people of all ages.
 Students are expected to develop an understanding of how human movement occurs, the factors that directly or indirectly influence movement, and the benefits of a movement-oriented lifestyle.
-A student handbook is available for the B.S.
-Degree in Kinesiology for the General Education program.

 A total of 120 credits are needed to meet graduation requirements.
 These credits include 46 credits of KNES courses, 15 credits of supporting coursework, 27* credits that comprise the University's General Education requirements, and 32* elective credits (*GenEd and Elective credit totals may vary based on incoming transfer credit, including AP/IB credit, and double-counting GenEd course requirements).

 Please visit the Sample Graduation Plans page to see recommened semester templates.

 Support courses include requirements which serve as background (prerequisites) for major core classes.
 Some of these classes also satisfy components of the General Education requirements.
 These courses total 15 credits and include the following:

 BSCI170/171: Principles of Molecular & Cellular Biology [pre-req: MATH120 placement]

 BSCI201: Human Anatomy & Physiology I [pre-req: BSCI170/171 with C- or higher]

 BSCI202: Human Anatomy & Physiology II [pre-req: BSCI201 with C- or higher]